XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # RansomPyShield - Antiransomware
-Whats this for? this is my pre-configure and driverless Antiransomware app using Honeypot technique , YARA Rules , And Other stuff
+Whats this for? this is my pre-configure and driverless Antiransomware app/script using Honeypot technique , YARA Rules , Machine Learning and other stuff
-That aim to detect and prevent a total lockdown during a Zero day Ransomware attack where your EDR or Security Solution failed to detect it
+That aim to detect and prevent a total lockdown during a Zero day Ransomware attack where your EDR or Security Solution failed to detect it or Miss Configuration
 (Dont worry this app can also Detect already known Ransomware using Yara and Malware Bazaar API)

 ### ⚠️DISCLAIMER⚠️